apache/spark/docs/sql-programming-guide.md

 You may run `./bin/spark-sql --help` for a complete list of all available options.

-# Usage Guide for Pandas with Arrow
+# PySpark Usage Guide for Pandas with Arrow

 ## Arrow in Spark